KissKissBankBank/kitten/README.md

 Then, you can upload the new `pkg/kitten-*.gem` build to Gemfury.

 ### Node module
-Configure your `.npmrc` to [set our private registry on Gemfury](https://gemfury.com/help/npm-registry) to be able to push a new version of `kitten` node module:
+As the `kitten` module is on a [private registry on Gemfury](https://gemfury.com/help/npm-registry), you have to setup your npm configuration aka your `.npmrc` to be able to publish a new version of the `kitten` node module.

+Set your default registry in your `.npmrc`:
 ```
 npm config set registry https://npm.fury.io/bob/
 ```

-This command will set your default registry in your `.npmrc`.
+Set your authentication token in your `.npmrc`:
 ```
 npm login
 ```

-This command will set your authentication token in your `.npmrc`.

 Then, you can publish the new module:
 ```